The stakes are high!

 Most companies are still organized by functions.
 Marketing along with market research are responsible for creating segmentation profiles.
 All too often these profiles contain valuable information that isn’t made available across the organization.

-Segmentation and custom profiles called personas are extremely helpful tools because they provide a richer, more human, perspective and by their very nature raise the awareness of internal staff.
+Segmentation and custom profiles called personas are extremely helpful tools in a customer experience dashboard because they provide a richer, more human, perspective and by their very nature raise the awareness of internal staff.

 Customer service staff are usually the first to become aware of issues and challenges that are creating suboptimal experiences.